Nafees10/navm/spec/instructions.md

 Jump execution to `jump position`.
 Pushes current frame to a separate stack, so `jumpBack` can be used to jump back.
 Also changes `_stackIndex` to `_stack.count`.
 * _`JumpBack`_
-Jump execution back to last pointer pushed to jump stack, & restores last frame pushed. `terminate`s if jump stack is empty.
+Jump execution back to last pointer pushed to jump stack, & restores last frame pushed. terminates execution if jump stack empty.
+Also restores stack's peek pointer.

 ---